This Medieval City in Europe Is Flowing With Chocolate and Lakeshores

 Photo by Anna Haines

-A few minutes’ walk from the museum is a 50-year-old flea market every Wednesday, Saturday, and the first Sunday of the month, filled with antiques, jewelry, and clothes, as well as food trucks offering everything from regional Thai food to Colombian empanadas.
-If you miss the market, the neighborhood has plenty of shops to explore: Check out Les Recyclables for second-hand books with a side of coffee and Les Enfants Terribles, which is a design workshop, vintage shop, and café all in one.
-Shop at Pourquoi Pas for chic clothes and Grain de Sel for home décor (that can fit inside a luggage bag, of course) a few doors down.
+A few minutes’ walk from the museum is the more than 50-year-old Plainpalais Market.
+On Wednesdays, Saturdays, and Sundays, it’s a flea market filled with antiques, jewelry, and clothes; on Tuesdays and Fridays, it’s a farmers’ market, the offerings rounded out with food trucks serving a range from regional Thai food to Colombian empanadas.
+If you miss the market, the neighborhood has plenty of shops to explore: Check out Les Recyclables for second-hand books with a side of coffee, Pourquoi Pas for womens wear and sneakers, and cozy Librairie Atmosphère for all kinds of books, stationery, and home goods.

-Entrance of International Museum of the Red Cross and Red Crescent in Geneva Switzerland with logo
+Entrance of International Museum of the Red Cross and Red Crescent, with two red and white logo banners overhead

-Created in Geneva following the Second World War, the Geneva Conventions is one of many pieces at the International Museum of the Red Cross and Red Crescent museum.
+Created in Geneva following the Second World War, the Geneva Conventions is part of an interactive experience at the International Museum of the Red Cross and Red Crescent museum.

-Geneva would arguably not be the hub for international diplomacy it is today without its historic role in putting humanitarianism on the world stage.
-Learn more about the history of humanitarian aid at the International Red Cross and Red Crescent Museum, where at least an hour can be spent exploring the permanent and rotating exhibits that align with an annual theme (this year’s is “digital dilemmas”).
-One artifact in the permanent collection not to be missed is the Geneva Conventions—a set of treaties and protocols that govern international laws for humanitarian treatment in war.
+Geneva played a historic role in putting humanitarianism on the world stage when the Red Cross was founded here in 1863.
+Learn more about the history of humanitarian aid at the International Red Cross and Red Crescent Museum, where at least an hour can be spent exploring the permanent and rotating exhibits, as well as checking out events like cooking classes and art workshops.
+One artifact in the permanent collection not to miss: the Geneva Conventions—a set of treaties and protocols that govern international laws for humanitarian treatment in war.

-White, decorated ceiling of Eglise Saint-Croix Church in Carouge
+Ornate white ceiling of Eglise Saint-Croix Church in Carouge, with large organ in background

 With sights like the 18th-century Eglise Saint-Croix Church, Carouge is a far cry from the North American conception of a “suburb”.